Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

 \begin{example}[Propagation in $k$-partite digraphs] Consider the 4-partite graph in \autoref{Fig_IntroductionExample_a}.
 Intuitively, let's call a node $x$ ``active'' if there exists a directed path from the source node to $x$.
-Then, the \emph{reliability score} $r(x)$ of a node $x$ is the probability that $x$ is active if every edge $e$ is included in the graph independently with probability $p_e$.
-The score of interest is the reliability of a target node $t$: $r(t) = p_1 (1\!-\!(1\!-\!p_2 p_4)(1\!-\!p_3 p_5))$.
-While reliability can be computed efficiently for series-parallel graphs as in \autoref{Fig_IntroductionExample_a}, it is \#P-hard in general, even on 4-partite networks~\cite{Colbourn:1987fk}.
+Then, the ``\emph{reliability score}'' $r(x)$ of a node $x$ is the probability that $x$ is active if every edge $e$ is included in the graph independently with probability $p_e$.
+The score of interest is the reliability of a target node $t$: $r(t) = p_1 (p_2 p_4 \otimes p_3 p_5) = p_1 (1\!-\!(1\!-\!p_2 p_4)(1\!-\!p_3 p_5))$ where ``$\otimes$'' stands for the ``\emph{independent-or}'' in infix or prefix notation, which combines probabilities as if calculating the disjunction between independent events: $\bigotimes_{i} p_i \define 1 - \prod_{i} (1-p_i)$.
+While reliability can be computed efficiently for series-parallel graphs as the one in \autoref{Fig_IntroductionExample_a}, it is \#P-hard in general, even on 4-partite networks~\cite{Colbourn:1987fk}.
 The probability of a query over a \PDMS corresponds precisely to network reliability.
-For example, in the case of a 4-partite graph, reliability is given by the probability of the chain query $q \datarule R(s,x),S(x,y),T(y,t)$ over the \PDMS shown in \autoref{Fig_IntroductionExample_a_table} (we use the terms query reliability and query probability interchangeably in this paper).
-Notice that the reliability of a node is a \emph{global} property of the entire graph.
-In contrast, the {\em propagation score} of a node $x$ is a value that recursively depends on the scores of its parent nodes and the probabilities of the incoming edges:
+For example, in the case of a 4-partite graph, reliability is given by the probability of the 3-chain query $q \datarule R(s,x),S(x,y),T(y,t)$ over the \PDMS shown in \autoref{Fig_IntroductionExample_a_table} (here $s$ and $t$ stand for constants).
+Notice that the reliability of a node is a combinatorial or ``\emph{global property}'' of the entire graph: it is defined as a weighted average over all possible worlds and can generally not be calculated easily.

+In contrast, the {\em propagation score} $\rho(x)$ of a node $x$ is a value that recursively depends on the scores of its neighbors and the probabilities of the connecting edges: